Baltimore Personal Injury Lawyer

 - How traumatic the injury was for the plaintiff

 It is up to the plaintiff and their lawyer to prove pain and suffering damages to a jury.
-The jury will then calculate the award amount using either the multiplier or per diem method.
+The jury will then calculate the award amount using either the multiplier or a per diem method.
 The multiplier method multiplies the amount of compensatory damages by a number from one to five depending on the severity of harm.

 The per diem method calculates pain and suffering for each day the person is in recovery.
 The skill of your attorney affects the amount of pain and suffering damages the jury awards you.

 Schedule a Free Consultation Today

 Maryland has a statute of limitations on personal injury claims of three years.
 This limits the amount of time you have to take legal action on your injury.
 If you do not file a claim within this time limit, you can lose the ability to receive compensation as a result.
 Don’t run out of time before you can receive compensation.
-Contact an injury attorey right away to see if you can still file a claim.
+Contact an injury attorney right away to see if you can still file a claim.

 With our experience and dedication, we fight for the best possible outcome for our clients.
 At Murphy, Falcon & Murphy we are prepared to work with you to get the results you deserve.
-If you have experienced a serious personal injury because of the negligence or outright action of another, you may be eligible to file a claim.
+If you have experienced a serious personal injury because of the negligence or intentional actions of another, you may be eligible to file a claim.

 We encourage you to explore your options with a Baltimore personal injury lawyer from our firm.
 Starting with a free consultation over the phone.
 Call (410) 951-8744 today.
 We’re open 24 hours.